VstudioLAB/ZBS_Flasher/README.md

 [![YoutubeVideo](https://img.youtube.com/vi/QqyUzDRQEqA/0.jpg)](https://www.youtube.com/watch?v=QqyUzDRQEqA)

 You can find the firmware, software and 3d design for the custom firmware flasher in the flasher folder.

 You can find the source files and some compiled firmware in the custom-firmware folder.

+You can find the station software in the station software

 Credit:

 ESP32 Flasher: ATC1441

 Arduino nano flasher: DeLaJelmer

 PriceTag firmware: Dmitry